ariakit/ariakit/packages/reakit/src/Disclosure/README.md

 # Disclosure

-Accessible `Disclosure` compoennt that controls visibility of a section of content (`DialogContent`).
+Accessible `Disclosure` compoennt that controls visibility of a section of content (`DisclosureContent`).
 It follows the [WAI-ARIA Disclosure Pattern](https://www.w3.org/TR/wai-aria-practices/#disclosure).

 <carbon-ad></carbon-ad>